BristolGeza/forstshuffle_reg/README.md

 # Forest Shuffle

-**Forest Shuffle** is a web-based application designed to track and manage players' statistics in a forest-themed game.
+**Forest Shuffle** is a web-based application designed to track and manage players' statistics in a forest shuffle board game.
 The application features a user-friendly interface where players can enter their names and scores, with the system dynamically calculating and displaying the sum of their inputs and determining the winner.

 ## Features